datadryad/dryad-app/documentation/ruby_version_server_upgrade.md

 ## Check the disk isn't full
 - [ ] for good measure check `df` to see free space and clean something up if needed
-- [ ] It doesn't hurt to check the restart scripts in ~/init.d for passenger still work
+- [ ] It doesn't hurt to check the restart scripts in ~/init.d for passenger still working
 ```shell script
 ~/init.d/passenger.dryad restart
 ```